secure-77/Perlite/README.md

 - build navigation based on folder structure
 - in-place markdown render
 - Fullscreen mode
+- full responsive
 - Image src replacement
 - exclude hidden files and folders, starting with a "." (dot)
 - Bootstrap 5 for the design
 - hightlight.js for code highlighting